ant52ho/stereoimaging/README.md

 # Stereo imaging
 Data augmentation as part of a research assistant position.
-Written in 2019 with the help of Ms. Yan Jiao.
+Written in 2019 with the help of Ms. Yan Jiao for her CNN stereo vision model.

 # Description
 This code applies many different transformations onto a dataset of left and right images.